mlcommons/mlcube/docs/getting-started/concepts.md

 These command line arguments override system settings and MLCube configuration parameters.

+### Effective MLCube configuration
+`Effective MLCube configuration` is the actual configuration that MLCube runners use to run MLCubes.
+This effective configuration is built using the following algorithm.
+A platform configuration for a runner is retrieved from system settings (users provide the platform name on a command line by passing `--platform=PLATFORM_NAME` argument).
+Then, the MLCube configuration is loaded from the MLCube project to run, and this configuration can override default configuration retrieved from system settings.
+The source for this configuration is specified by a user on a command line using `--mlcube=MLCUBE_PATH` argument.
+The third source of configuration is the command line.
+Users can provide configuration parameters that override default behavior of a MLCube runner, or default parameters of the MLCube project.
+These parameters start with `-P`, for instance, `-Pdocker.build_strategy=always`.
+This parameters have highest priority and override any other parameters loaded so far.

 ### MLCube Configuration
 `MLCube Configuration` provide MLCube-specific configuration, such as implemented `tasks` and, optionally, specific platform (hardware) requirements, for instance, GPU and host memory required to run the tasks.
 This configuration